-Real discussions, in a workshop arrangement, help to define the scope of your project and its specific requirements in detail.
+In a workshop arrangement, honest discussions help define the scope of your project and its specific requirements in detail.
 So, don’t hesitate to ask for a workshop.

 In such meetings, you can ask for –

-1. Details on their intended strategy to attract visitors and actually engage those visitors on your website.
+1. Details on their intended strategy to attract visitors and engage those visitors on your website.